Why Auto ApproveResourcesFAQ

 Your car loan will have language in it that pertains to transferring your loan.
 If your car loan is “assumable”, then it can probably be transferred to another person.
 But if you are unsure of the language in your contract, be sure to contact your lender and explain your situation.

-If you are allowed to transfer your car loan (and even if you aren’t allowed) your first step is to call up your lender and discuss your situation.
-If there is language that excludes it you may still be able to talk them into it.
-The worst they can do is say no. If your loan is assumable there will be conditions of the transfer.
+If you are allowed to transfer your car loan (and even if you aren’t allowed), your first step is to call up your lender and discuss your situation.
+If there is language in your loan terms that excludes it, you may still be able to talk them into it.
+The worst they can do is say no. If your loan is assumable, there will be conditions of the transfer.

 The new borrower will have to meet their minimum credit score and any other criteria that the lender may have in place.
 The lender will review their application and determine if they will allow the transfer.

-If you are allowed to transfer your car loan you may be responsible for some additional fees.
+If you are allowed to transfer your car loan, there will be additional fees.
 The new borrower will most likely be responsible for them, but they may include:

 • Application fee